sweirich/pi-forall/notes.md

 Because we have (impredicative) polymorphism, we can *encode* familiar types, such as booleans.
 The idea behind this encoding is to represent terms by their eliminators.
-In otherwords, what is important about the value true?
+In other words, what is important about the value true?
 The fact that when you get two choices, you pick the first one.
 Likewise, false "means" that with the same two choices, you should pick the second one.
 With parametric polymorphism, we can give the two terms the same type, which